AryaR-06/MIE286-Project/README.md

 # MIE286 Study

-A web-based experiment built for MIE286 (Engineering and Society) at the University of Toronto.
+A web-based experiment built for MIE286 (Probability and Statistics) at the University of Toronto.
 The study investigates how performance feedback framing affects calculus problem-solving behaviour.

 ## What it does

 Participants work through a set of mental-math calculus questions under timed conditions.
 After each question they receive fabricated comparative feedback — randomly assigned to either an **above-average** or **below-average** framing — to test whether perceived relative standing influences subsequent performance.
-A manipulation check and a brief debrief are included at the end.
+A manipulation check and a debrief are included at the end.

 ## Tech stack